bec-archer/SR80-Manuals/user-manual.md

 **You need to take a photo of the materials used for the repair before you can mark the item Done.** This is so there's always a visual record of what parts and materials went into the job.

-If the item doesn't have a materials photo yet, you'll see an orange **"Photo Required"** card above the Repair Checklist header with a blue **"Take Materials Photo"** button.
+If the item doesn't have a materials photo yet, you'll see an orange **"Photo Required"** card above the Repair Checklist header with two buttons: a blue **"Camera"** button and a gray **"Library"** button.
 You can still tap checklist pills — the photo and the checklist can be done in any order.

-1. Tap the **Take Materials Photo** button — the camera opens
+- **Camera** — opens the camera so you can take a photo right now
-2. Take a photo of the parts, seals, fittings, or whatever materials you're using
+- **Library** — opens your photo library so you can pick a photo you already took (e.g., from your camera roll)

-3. The photo uploads and the orange card disappears
+Either way, the photo uploads and the orange card disappears.

 The materials photo shows up in the item's photo grid like any other photo — there's no special badge or indicator.
 If you come back to the item later and a materials photo already exists, the prompt won't appear.